Shopify lazy loading and why it's good for your store

 Does lazy loading affect SEO?

 The short answer is definitely yes, lazy loading affects SEO in a good way.
+Modern crawlers can render images and can access their alt texts even if their loading is delayed.

-Now onto the benefits.
 If implemented correctly, lazy loading will help improve one of the three Core Web Vital metrics, Largest Contentful Paint (LCP).
 LPC is a metric that shows how much time it takes for the longest piece of content to show up on the screen.

 Core Web Vitals have been a ranking factor for a while now, and an important one, so boosting LPC score will lead to an increase in rankings.